dipendrajoshi24/Attendance-System-Using-Face-Recognition/README.md

-# Attendance-System-Using-Face-Recognition
+🎓 Attendance System Using Face Recognition

- ## Project Overview
+📌 Project Overview

-The Attendance System Using Face Recognition is a smart and automated solution designed to record attendance using facial recognition technology.
-This system eliminates manual attendance, reduces proxy entries, and improves accuracy by identifying individuals through their facial features in real time.
+The Attendance System Using Face Recognition is a smart and automated solution that records attendance using facial recognition technology.
+It eliminates manual attendance processes, minimizes proxy attendance, and improves accuracy by identifying individuals through their unique facial features in real time.

-The project is developed using Python and integrates Computer Vision, Artificial Intelligence, and Database Management concepts to create a reliable and user-friendly attendance system.
+The system is developed using Python and integrates concepts of Computer Vision, Artificial Intelligence, and Database Management to provide a reliable, secure, and user-friendly attendance solution.

+---

 🎯 Objectives

-To automate the attendance process using face recognition
+Automate the attendance marking process

-To prevent proxy attendance
+Prevent proxy and duplicate attendance

-To store attendance records securely
+Store attendance records securely

-To provide an easy way to view attendance data
+Provide an easy interface to view attendance data

-To implement a contactless and efficient system
+Enable a contactless and efficient attendance system

+---

 🧠 Technologies & Libraries Used

-Programming Language
+🔹 Programming Language

 Python – Core language used to develop the system

-Libraries
+🔹 Libraries

 OpenCV (cv2) – Captures real-time video and processes images

 face_recognition – Detects and recognizes faces using deep learning

-MediaPipe – Performs face landmark detection for blink (liveness) detection
+MediaPipe – Performs facial landmark detection for blink (liveness) verification

-NumPy – Handles numerical and array operations
+NumPy – Handles numerical and array-based operations

-SQLite3 – Stores attendance records locally in a database
+SQLite3 – Stores attendance data in a local database

-Tkinter – Provides a simple GUI to view attendance
+Tkinter – Provides a simple graphical user interface to view attendance

-OS Module – Executes Python files and handles file operations
+OS Module – Executes Python files and manages system-level operations

 Datetime – Records date and time of attendance